-- a. recognise the main sources of taxable and non-taxable income; - b. calculate the personal allowance available to an individual according to personal circumstances including the marriage allowance; - c. calculate assessable employment income for an employee or director, including taxable and exempt benefits; - d. recognise the badges of trade; - e. allocate given items of business expenditure as allowable or disallowable for tax purposes and calculate the adjusted trading profits after capital allowances on plant and machinery of a sole trader or partnership using the accrual basis of accounting; - f. allocate the tax adjusted profits of a partnership to each partner and calculate the tax assessable profits for each partner for any given tax year; - g. calculate the assessable trading profits for a new unincorporated business and identify the overlap profits on the commencement of trade; - h. calculate the assessable trading profits for a continuing business; - i. calculate the final assessable trading profits for an unincorporated business ceasing to trade; - j. calculate total taxable income and the income tax payable or repayable for individuals; and - k. calculate the total national insurance contributions payable by employees, employers and selfemployed individuals.
+- a. recognise the main sources of taxable and non-taxable income; - b. calculate the personal allowance available to an individual according to personal circumstances including the marriage allowance; - c. calculate assessable employment income for an employee or director, including taxable and exempt benefits; - d. recognise the badges of trade; - e. allocate given items of business expenditure as allowable or disallowable for tax purposes and calculate the adjusted trading profits after capital allowances on plant and machinery of a sole trader or partnership using the accrual basis of accounting; - f. allocate the tax adjusted profits of a partnership to each partner and calculate the tax assessable profits for each partner for any given tax year; - calculate the assessable trading profits for an new-unincorporated business which is commencing, continuing or ceasing to trade and identify the overlap profits on the commencement of trade; - h. calculate the assessable trading profits for a continuing business; - i. calculate the final assessable trading profits for an unincorporated business ceasing to trade; - j.h. calculate total taxable income and the income tax payable or repayable for individuals; and - k.i. calculate the total national insurance contributions payable by employees, employers and selfemployed individuals.